 - Vegan Sausages: Vegan sausages can add a spicy or smoky note that pairs well with creamy grits and savory vegetables for an extra hearty meal.

-- Avocado Slices: Creamy avocado or a dollop of guacamole can add a rich, buttery texture.
+- Avocado Slices: Creamy avocado or a dollop of easy guacamole can add a rich, buttery texture.

 Storage